 Interest the interlocutor

-So, in order for the result of the conversation to be beneficial for you, you need to interest the interlocutor, let him know that with your help he will get what he wants.
+So, in order for the result of the conversation to be beneficial for you, you need to interest the interlocutor and let him know that with your help he will get what he wants.
 For example, during employment, you need to convince the employer that by hiring you, the company will meet their needs.

 Become an optimist

 If you want to be sociable, you first need to become an optimist.
 They want to communicate with open, smiling people who do not burden other problems.
-Sad eyes and lower corners of the lips do not cause sympathy, and to increase the level of sociability when no one wants to communicate with you is very difficult.
+Sad eyes and lower corners of the lips do not cause sympathy, and increase the level of sociability when no one wants to communicate with you is very difficult.